mlogan914/mlogan914.github.io/_pages/services.md

 ## Who it’s for
 Best fit for teams that:
-- Feel overwhelmed by the complexity or volume of their data
+- **Feel overwhelmed** by the complexity or volume of their data
-- Aren’t sure how data really moves between people and systems
+- **Aren’t sure** how data really moves between people, systems, and vendors
-- Want a clear, unbiased view **before** investing in new tools or hiring more staff
+- **Want clarity first** — before investing in new tools or hiring more staff
+- Need a **fast, low-risk way** to identify their biggest opportunities

 Especially valuable for:
 - Healthcare, life sciences, and other highly regulated environments